 Kit Additions / Modifications:

-Finished off in the standard Kampfgeschwader colours of the time, consisting of RLM 70 / 71 upper surfaces.
+Finished off in the standard Kampfgeschwader colours of the time, consisting of RLM 70 / 71 splinter camouflage upper surfaces.
+These shades were weathered a bit, with some spot touch-ups added.
 This Battle of Britain warrior had its undersides overpainted black, which extended partially up the fuselage sides as well.
-I am quite happy with the results of this build, despite any minor shortcomings, it looks good on the shelf and has a prominent display space.
+My standard Gloss before decals and matte coat to seal everything in and provide the final finish was utilized.
+I am quite happy with the results of this build, despite any minor shortcomings, it looks good on the shelf and has a prominent display space in The Hangar here.

-After-Build Report: I would recommend this 1/48th scale Monogram kit if you can pick it up for a fair price, it builds into a nice model right out of the box.
-The newer ICM kit has now eclipsed this one with more detail, giving the model builder engines and separate control surfaces as an example, however it is more expensive so you'll have to weigh the advantages of each (if you can find a choice of kits).
+I would recommend this 1/48th Monogram He 111 kit if you can pick it up for a fair price, it builds into a nice model right out of the box.
+This kit was released again in 1995-96 by Revell, Pro Modeler and then again by Monogram in 2010.
+The newer ICM kit has now eclipsed this one-eleven with more detail, giving the model builder engines and separate control surfaces as an example, however it is much more expensive, so you'll have to weigh the advantages of each (if you can find a choice of kits).

 Keep on building, gain experience, challenge yourself if you like, but try not to stress yourself out over the build - it is suppose to be an enjoyable hobby after all - Cheers